 Clifford Nass, a professor of psychology at the University of Stanford said that multitasking ‘wastes more time’ and can be the reason for unhappiness among professionals at different levels.
 Despite all those multitasking lover’s perception, juggling with various tasks at the same time makes it almost impossible to devote an equal amount of attention to each detail.

-A wonderful way to help avoid this matter is by making and following a to-do list (“As an Amazon Associate I earn from qualifying purchases.”).
+A wonderful way to help avoid this matter is by making and following a to-do list.

 I have already mentioned that it is always good to compliment your colleges on the things they do well.
 It is, however, also important to offer a helping hand when they seem to struggle, and even more vital to teach them how to improve.
 Helping someone else does not only make something easier for them, but it will give you a sense of empowerment and joy that is not easy to gain with anything else.
 Besides the fact, that we all have different talents and things we are good at, so you might be needing your co-workers help another day in return.
 Helping each other forms a bond of teamwork and companionship which can highly increase your level of happiness at the workplace.